Knobber0/ps4-linux-tutorial/docs/game-testing.md

 	- Works for the most part, only issues in specific place that don't really affect the majority of the game
 - Perfect
 	- It works with no issues

+> [!NOTE]
+> Most games suffer from **VERY LOW** performance and Post processing effects being bugged same with color rendering.
+Its not only because of bad mesa drivers but limited resources of the Ps4.

 > [!TIP]
 > Freeing up as much RAM as possible to make some of these games launch is highly recommended.
 ZRAM won't help much if you have two browsers open!